Prag8855/aab/content/guides/unemployment-benefits.md

     If you wait too long to [register as a job seeker](#register-as-a-job-seeker) or [as unemployed](#register-as-unemployed), the *[[Agentur für Arbeit]]* adds a *Sperrzeit* to punish you.
 - **or you refuse help from the Agentur für Arbeit**[^13]
     For example, you refuse a job offer, refuse to take recommended training, or refuse to look for work.

+A *Sperrzeit* means that you get less *ALG I* in total.
+For example, if you have 12 months of unemployment benefits and a 3 month *Sperrzeit*, you only get *ALG I* for 9 months.

 ## How much money do I get?